 Up on Bodmin Moor, the russet moor grass and faded purple heather provide depth and colour to the rolling hills topped by rocky outcrops.
 It’s a lovely area for a stroll for fine autumnal views over the Cornish landscape.

-If you’re visiting Cornwall on holiday this autumn, there are some great events taking place including some yummy food festivals.
+Sadly, most of the big autumn festivals have been cancelled in 2020 due to Covid restrictions on public gatherings.
+If you’re visiting Cornwall on holiday in the autumn in other years, there are usually some great events to attend including some yummy food festivals.

-You can enjoy fabulous food and drink at the Falmouth Oyster Festival (9th-13th October).
+You can enjoy fabulous food and drink at the Falmouth Oyster Festival.
 This annual event celebrates the start of the oyster harvesting season and the rich diversity of Cornish seafood.
 There’ll be cookery demonstrations, live entertainment and plenty of chances to sample oyster inspired dishes and other local delicacies.

-Take your holiday reading to the next level by attending the North Cornwall Book Festival (10th-13th October).
+Take your holiday reading to the next level by attending the North Cornwall Book Festival.
 This event takes place in St Endellion – a small village between Polzeath and Port Isaac – and attracts a collection of renowned authors for talks, readings, workshops and live music acts.

-Beer lovers should plan their visit for later in the season when St Austell Brewery opens its doors for the Celtic Beer Festival (30th November).
+Beer lovers should plan their visit for later in the season when St Austell Brewery opens its doors for the Celtic Beer Festival.
 There’ll be many ales, lagers and ciders to sample, including over 60 varieties brewed on the site, plus live bands.

 There’s no shortage of adventurous ways to enjoy the great outdoors in Cornwall.
 You can explore the stunning coastline on land and on the water, and discover the county’s countryside, forests and moorland on adventure-filled days out.